 - Use DTW to synchronize two motions.

-- Decompose each motion into three basic motion: In order to estimate one basic motion, use only first row of C, first row of W, then using ADMM to optimize as above.
+- Decompose each motion into three basic motion: In order to estimate one basic motion, use only first row of C, first column of W, then using ADMM to optimize as above.

 - Do SVD on C of every basic motion.